Mesothelioma Stages

 Stage 3 mesothelioma may be more difficult to treat, especially if the tumors are no longer resectable.
 Chemotherapy and radiation therapy are often used as the main treatment options for patients who cannot have surgery.

-Although it’s less common, some stage 3 patients are still candidates for surgery.
-For example, 12+ year survivor John Panza was diagnosed with stage 3 malignant pleural mesothelioma in 2012.
+Though it’s less common, some stage 3 patients are still candidates for surgery.
+For example, 13+ year survivor John Panza was diagnosed with stage 3 malignant pleural mesothelioma in 2012.
 He underwent an extrapleural pneumonectomy (EPP) surgery followed by chemotherapy and is still living life to the fullest today.

-Immunotherapy may also be a treatment option for advanced-stage mesothelioma when surgery isn’t feasible or the cancer has spread.
-It can be used alone or alongside other therapies to help slow down mesothelioma progression, manage symptoms, and improve overall quality of life.
+Immunotherapy may also be a treatment option for advanced-stage mesothelioma when surgery isn’t feasible.
+It can be used alone or alongside other therapies to slow down mesothelioma disease progression, manage symptoms, and improve quality of life.

-Other non-invasive therapies like Tumor Treating Fields (TTFields) can also be explored to disrupt cancer cell growth and increase survival time.
+Other non-invasive therapies like Tumor Treating Fields (TTFields) may be used with chemotherapy to disrupt cancer cell growth and increase survival time.

 Stage 4 Mesothelioma Treatment

-Stage 4 mesothelioma often cannot be removed completely with surgery because the cancer is no longer contained in one area.
+Stage 4 mesothelioma often cannot be treated with surgery as the cancer is no longer contained to one area.
 Chemotherapy is usually the main treatment for stage 4 mesothelioma, though other treatments are starting to gain more traction.

 For example, stage 4 patients can be good candidates for immunotherapy depending on their age and overall health.
 These patients may also benefit from newer or experimental treatments being tested in mesothelioma clinical trials.